 |PRI||Toggles the priority attribute.|

 From here you load and save characters, color palettes and the background separately.
 There is no option to save everything at once.
-For the background there are two additional options:

 |NEW||Clear the complete background (keeping its size).|